Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 How to adjust the front/rear derailleur on a vintage road bike?

-- when the cable is taut, you want the chain on the large chainring.
+- when the cable is taut, you want the chain to be on the large chainring.
 If that's not the case, give the screw a small turn to allow the derailleur to go a little higher

-- when the cable is slack, you want the chain on the small chainring.
+- when the cable is slack, you want the chain to be on the small chainring.
 If that's not the case, give the screw a small turn to allow the derailleur to go a little lower

-Step 6: grease the rear hub
+Step 6: Grease the rear hub

 - the hub is the moving part of the wheel to which the spokes are attached (which don't need to be removed for maintenance)